Teach students to make their own decisions about accommodations.

 Short-term outcomes

-- Increase student’s ability to determine academic and career goals and personal learning profile
+- Increase student’s ability to articulate career goals.

-- Increase student’s ability to identify how well their accommodations (including AT) are working
+- Increase student’s ability to explain how accommodations help them reach their goals.

-- Increase student’s ability to explain how changes affect accommodations (including AT)
+- Increase student’s ability to explain how accommodations might change in the future.

 Curriculum outline